Using the VPN client (graphical)

 Troubleshooting and common considerations

 VPN stands for Virtual Private Network, allowing you to create a secure connection to another network over the Internet.
 MTU requires the BigIP VPN Client from F5.
+When attempting to print on an off-campus network, the BigIP VPN is required to start a print job.
 With all things Linux, the client is dependent on what OS you are currently running.
+Additionally, users off campus will be able to connect to campus computers.

 DNS Conflicts